Who are Business and Leisure Travelers? How Does the Travel Industry View Business and Leisure Travelers?

 - Attending a conference.

-- Market or promote a new or an existing product.
+- Marketing or promoting a new or an existing product.

 - Visiting the project site for evaluation.